Table of contents

 10. Create new Variable for Profit Tracking (Server Container).

 We now need to create a new variable for Profit Tracking in Google Tag Manager.
-Within the Server Container, go to the Variables section and click on New.
-This starts the process of defining a name that represents specific earnings data dates, which you can then use in your tags and triggers.
-Give the tag a name, for example Profit tracking – firestore.
+Within the Server Container, go to the Variables section and click New.
+This starts the process of defining a name that represents specific data for profit data, which you can then use in your tags and triggers.
+Give the tag a name, for example Profit tracking - firestore.

 create-new-variable-server-container-gtm